 Consistent with these statements, the college is committed to achieving greater diversity, equity and inclusion in engineering, realizing that inclusive, diverse professions are more capable of creating long-term, relevant answers to societal problems and building a world that works for all of us.

-The most current census data for California shows that underrepresented minorities (URM) make up 47% of the population with Hispanics accounting for 38.8%; Black/African American – 6.5%; American Indian and Alaska Native 1.7%; and women make up 50.3% of the population (July 2015).
+The most current census data for California shows that underrepresented groups (URGs) make up 48.4% of the population with Hispanics accounting for 40.2%; Black/African American 6.5%; American Indian and Alaska Native 1.7%; and women make up 50.0% of the population (US Census, July 2021).

-Through critical reevaluation of current recruitment programs, increased collaboration with two-year and four-year institutions, and partnerships with K-12 schools and programs, the college will work independently and in close collaboration with the UC Davis office of admissions and other campus centers and programs to recruit and admit a student population that more closely mirrors the demographic diversity of the state.
+Through critical reevaluation of current recruitment programs, increased collaboration with two-year and four-year institutions, and partnerships with K-12 schools and programs, the college will work independently and in close collaboration with the UC Davis offices for undergraduate and graduate admissions and other campus centers and programs to recruit and admit a student population that more closely mirrors the demographic diversity of the state.
+By leveraging ongoing programs such as LEADR and AvenueE, which focus on increasing the participation of underrepresented students in engineering and computer science, we plan to increase the fraction of URG undergraduate students within the college from 23.2% to 30% over the next four years.
+Similarly, over the next four years we have a goal of increasing the percentage of women undergraduate students within the college from 32.1% to 40%.
+The consistent, annual increase in the number of students participating in LEADR and AvenueE, make these goals feasible.

 Retain, from matriculation to degree completion, populations reflective of California’s diverse demographics